V3lectronics/SPIRIT/CONTRIBUTING.md

 # Rules for smoother cooperation:

-- Please use Kicad 8.
+- Please use KiCad 8.

 - If you add new parts, please ensure that they are available for purchase on [digikey](https://www.digikey.com/en/products/), have public datasheets and are RoHS compliant.